mheap/nexmo-developer/_documentation/en/messages/concepts/10-dlc.md

 description: Understanding 10 DLC guidelines for US based SMS.
 ---

-# Important 10 DLC guidelines for U.S. customers
+# Important 10 DLC guidelines for US customers

 10 DLC stands for 10 Digit Long Code.
-Major U.S. carriers have announced their requirements for a new standard for application-to-person (A2P) messaging in the USA, which applies to all messaging over 10 digit geographic phone numbers, also know as 10 DLC.
+Major US carriers have announced their requirements for a new standard for application-to-person (A2P) messaging in the USA, which applies to all messaging over 10 digit geographic phone numbers, also know as 10 DLC.
 This new standard provides many benefits including supporting higher messaging speeds and better deliverability.

-Customers using the Vonage SMS API to send traffic from a **+1 Country Code 10-Digit Long Code into US networks** will need to register a brand and campaign in order to get approval for sending messages.
+Customers using the Vonage SMS API to send traffic from a **+1 Country Code 10 Digit Long Code into US networks** will need to register a brand and campaign in order to get approval for sending messages.

 > **Note:** US numbers can no longer be shared across brands which include both geographic numbers and US Shared Short Codes.